brsr/antitile/docs/conway.rst

 .. math::
    2k + 2\ell - 2 \le g + 1 \le 2a + 3b + 2c \le 2g

+All these relations are necessary but not sufficient.
+The values :math:`g=3, a=1, c=0, k=1, \ell=1, b_4 = 1, b'_4=1` satisfy the relations, but do not appear
+to correspond to any Conway operator.
+(However, see the "Extensions" section.)

 The dual operator :math:`L_d` has the form :math:`E = e, V_i = f_i, F_i = v_i`.
 With a little manipulation, it is easy to see that if :math:`L_x` has values